crate/cratedb-toolkit/doc/io/dms/standalone.md

 mapping strategy, and column type mapping rules.

-If you want to provide the SQL DDL manually, please toggle `settings.ignore_ddl: true`, and provide the primary key information per `pk` instead.
+If you want to provide the SQL DDL manually, please toggle `settings.ignore_ddl: true`, and provide the primary key information in the `pk` section instead.

 When the data includes container types, for example originating from JSON(B) columns, use the `map` section to assign column type information to them.